LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/conversational-ai.md

 * Assess consumer intent and conversation context to predict what might happen next
 * Route dynamically to human agents or bots to solve customer requests quickly
-* [Recommend the next best conversational actions](https://knowledge.liveperson.com/ai-bots-automation-maven-maven-assist.html), including to ask clarifying questions, suggest knowledge base answers, route to a particular agent, and join bots built in the [Conversation Builder](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-conversation-builder-overview.html) or a third-party
+* [Recommend the next best conversational actions](https://knowledge.liveperson.com/ai-bots-automation-maven-maven-assist.html), including asking clarifying questions, suggesting knowledge base answers, routing to a particular agent, and transferring to bots built in the [Conversation Builder](https://knowledge.liveperson.com/ai-bots-automation-conversation-builder-conversation-builder-overview.html) or in a third-party tool
 * Give brands transparency into every [AI decision](https://knowledge.liveperson.com/ai-bots-automation-maven-overview.html) so they can control and manage the way AI is used in their conversational pipelines - accelerating customer experience improvements and brand efficiency

 ## How Conversational AI Works